zamimammadov/netflix-recommender1/README.md

 ## 8. Licence & Credits

 MIT Licence – see `LICENSE`.
-© 2025 *Your Name* – built for the “Object‑Oriented Programming” coursework at
+© 2025 *Zamin Mammadov* – built for the “Object‑Oriented Programming” coursework at
 Vilnius University.

 ```

----